MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/materializefunction.md

 ---
 # materialize()

-Captures the value of a tabular expression for the duration of the query execution so that it could be referenced multiple times by the query without recalculation.
+Captures the value of a tabular expression for the duration of the query execution so that it can be referenced multiple times by the query without recalculation.

 ## Syntax